 Let’s do the math on the difference in repayments on credit card debt of $10,000 that accumulates interest at a rate of 20% per annum and payments on a credit card that charges no interest.

-To settle that debt in two years on that existing card, you would have to make a $500 monthly payment for the money currently owed.
+To settle that debt in two years on that existing card, you must make a $500 monthly payment for the money currently owed.

-The interest you would be paying in addition to these payments would carry over into a sum of $2,268 in total – a monthly repayment of $94.50.
+The interest you would be paying in addition to these payments would carry over into $2,268 in total – a monthly repayment of $94.50.
 In total, you’d be paying $594.50 per month.

-If you can find a card issuer that offers a promotional interest rate of 0% for two years, you’d be saving $94.50 every month, or $2,268 in total.
+If you can find a card issuer offering a promotional interest rate of 0% for two years, you’d save $94.50 every month, or $2,268 in total.

 You’d also need to factor in the transaction fees on a $10,000 payment into your existing credit card from your new credit card.

-However, it’s also crucial that you remain diligent with your payments, avoid missing your monthly minimum payment due, and adhere to all terms and conditions.
+However, you must also remain diligent with your payments, avoid missing your monthly minimum payment due, and adhere to all terms and conditions.
 You must read the fine print!

 Suppose you fail to make a payment even one time.

-In that case, you will be breaching the terms and conditions of your credit card agreement, and the card issuer will have a provision allowing them to end the low promotional interest, which could result in you owing more money on your new credit card.
+In that case, you will be breaching the terms and conditions of your credit card agreement.
+The card issuer will have a provision allowing them to end the low promotional interest, which could result in you owing more money on your new credit card.

-If you plan on conducting a credit card balance transfer, you have to be 100% committed to making your monthly payments to take advantage of the lower interest rates.
+If you plan on conducting a credit card balance transfer, you must be 100% committed to making your monthly payments to take advantage of the lower interest rates.

 Important Considerations For Credit Card Balance Transfers